betrixed/dlang-xml/README.md

 Progress
 --------
 As this is big refactor, the module names do not match up to earlier versions.
 Conformance for validation and error detection of xml documents is nearly complete.
+3 testcases need fixing.